-Few things are more disheartening to the boatowner than staring at the fuzzy edge of broken fiberglass.
-However, the repairability of fiberglass is one of its best characteristics.
-The most horrifying hole in a fiberglass hull is quickly healed with a bit of glass fabric, a supply of resin, and equal parts skill and care.
-And the repair is less patch than graft--a new piece of skin indistinguishable from the old.
+Few things are more disheartening to the boat owner than staring at the jagged edge of broken fiberglass.
+However, the repair-ability of fiberglass is one of its best characteristics.
+Even large holes in a fiberglass hull can be repaired with a bit of glass fabric, a supply of resin, and equal parts skill and care.
+And the repair is less patch than graft-a new piece of skin indistinguishable from the old.
 The best part is that a properly done repair can be as strong as (or stronger than) the original.

 Cut Away the Damage

 Before grinding, always wash the area around the hole thoroughly with a dewaxing solvent.
-The original fiberglass will have traces of mold release on the outer surface and wax surfactant on the inner surface.
 If you fail to remove the wax first, grinding will drag it into the bottom of the scratches and weaken the bond.
 When grinding and sanding it is very important to wear goggles that totally enclose the eyes and OSHA approved breathing mask.
 You may also need a breathing mask for fumes as well as dust, depending on the job.

 Use a disk sander loaded with a 36-grit disk to grind a 12-to-1 bevel around the perimeter of the hole inside.
-Also grind a rectangular area of the inner surface a few inches beyond the bevel to accommodate a finishing layer of cloth.
-Protect your eyes with goggles and your lungs with a good dust mask.
-Long sleeves will reduce skin irritation.
-Tilt the sander so that only one side of the disk is touching the surface and the dust is thrown away from you.
-After you brush away the dust and wipe the area with an acetone-dampened rag, the sanded surface should have a uniform dull look.
+Also grind an area of the inner surface a few inches beyond the bevel to accommodate a finishing layer of cloth.

 Mask and Mold

 Mask off the area around the exterior of the hole and tape heavy paper or plastic below the hole to prevent resin runs from adhering to the surface.